ilanman/Rpres_ML/index.md

 # Kappa
 <space>

-- Adjusts the accuracy by the probability of getting a correct prediction by chance alone
+- Adjusts the accuracy by the probability of getting a correct prediction by chance
 - $k = \frac{P(A) - P(E)}{1 - P(E)}$
   - Poor < 0.2
   - Fair < 0.4